Hasan-Baig/SYSC3010_Home_Pixel/README.md

 <img src="static\image\cameraResourcesCrash.PNG" alt="Console Crash from Accessing Camera Port" style="float: left;" />

-This is a constraint of the system and cannot be fixed while using a Raspbery Pi.
+This is a constraint of the system and cannot be fixed while using a Raspberry Pi.